melindamalone/Election_Analysis/README.md

 ### Purpose

 ###### The purpose of Module Three and the Election Analysis Challenge is to learn how to use the programming language, Python, in conjunction with the software, Microsoft Visual Studio Code.
 By using Python and VS Code, it is my responsibility to confirm the winner of the election and analyze the data further to determine which county had the highest voter turnout.
-The actual vote count and percentages were determined for each candidate and each county.
+The actual vote count and percentages were determined for each candidate and each county using lists, dictionaries, for loops, and conditional statements with membership and logical operators.

 ### Election Audit Results